Opening Hours: 7 am - 10 pm

 When we first started the hotel and café this piece of land was nothing more than a plain area of uncared for land and shrubs.

 Despite not actually owning this piece of land, Mr Urban made it one of his many projects to work with the local authorities to develop and maintain this area into something truly beautiful and art like.

-We now use this area for our wine tasting evenings which are held once or twice a week, where Mr Urban likes to invite all our guests down to enjoy a glass of wine or two whilst getting to know the other hotel residents.
+We now use this area for our wine tasting evenings which are held once or twice a week, where Mr Urban likes to invite all our guests down to enjoy a glass of wine or two whilst getting to know the other hotel residents and himself.